SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

    -  *Pinhole locations*: The default pinhole mask table is automatically loaded.
 Set to a valid text file path to override it.

-   -  *Transform type*: Select the warping algorithm used to apply the distortion correction.
-The polynomial algorithm is more traditional;
-      the piecewise-affine algorithm may be more accurate for central regions.

    -  *Extrapolate solution*: If not set, edges of the image beyond known pinhole inputs will be set to NaN.